siuying/JavaScriptCoreOpalAdditions/README.md

 [context requireRubyWithFilename:@"singleton" error:nil];
 ```

-OpalAdditions will search the filename from LOAD_PATH.
+OpalAdditions will search the filename from LOAD_PATH, compile the file and load it.

+Note: If you always use certain classes, you should precompile them with `opal-sprockets`
+and bundle the JavaScript instead.

 ### Add your custom gems to LOAD_PATH